Student Engagement and Leadership Development (SELD) Team

 Jennifer Wescott, OTD

-Faculty Advisor UIC CAIPPER Student Engagement and Leadership Development
+Faculty Mentor UIC CAIPPER Student Engagement and Leadership Development